Last Updated on

 Oliver St John Gogarty's Hostel is located in the thick of the action, right in the centre of Temple Bar (Dublin's nightlife area).
 The hostel is part of the famous Oliver St John Gogarty's Pub which is a super-pub complex containing different restaurants and bars housed under one roof.

 All dorm rooms have an ensuite bathroom.
 They provide you with a fully equipped kitchen where you can prepare your own meals.
-They also offer a free continental breakfast, free tea and coffee all day and large common areas where you can chill out.
+Oliver St John Gogarty's Hostel also offers a free continental breakfast, free tea and coffee all day and large common areas where you can chill out.

 I hope this list of the best hostels in Dublin helps you pick a hostel that best suits your needs during your stay in Dublin.
 In general, the overall standard of hostels in Dublin is good but there are still some bad and mediocre ones.
 Hopefully, this list will help you avoid bad and mediocre hostels to ensure you enjoy your stay in Dublin.